 To manually calibrate the project images with the radiometric calibration target information, follow the instruction described below:

 1. On the menu bar click Process > Processing Options..., the pop-up Processing Options appears.

 2. Click 3.
-DSM, Orthomosaic and select the tab Index > Index Calculator
+DSM, Orthomosaic and Index and select the tab Index Calculator.

 3. In the section Radiometric Processing and Calibration, the different available discrete bands are displayed.
 Under each band, click Calibrate...